jasmith79/apple_playlist_plex_importer/README.md

 To work at all a few things are required:

-1. An Apple music library XML file (File -> Library -> Export library in the Music app).
+1. An Apple music library XML file (File -> Library -> Export library in the Music app or iTunes).
 2. Credentials for your Plex Account (your plex.tv account, NOT your account on the server).
 3. The name of your Plex Server.